 - Upon completion of the assessment, the Team/Sole Assessor will meet with staff to discuss the findings and leave a summary report.
 This report will identify nonconformances with references to requirements, and will serve as the only communication identifying the items found during the assessment.
 The due date for response to nonconformances will be included in the summary report.

 Assistance continues throughout the two-year accreditation period.
 Assessors and National Office staff are available to answer questions and offer guidance to you and your staff.
-Information is also available on the AABB Web site.

 A Commitment From Your Professional Association

 We believe that this program is one of the best vehicles to help facilities maintain conformance with federal and state regulations and ensure the safest products and services.